NitrofMtl/Arduino-Home-Thermostat/README.md

 Upgraded rest interface.
 General sketch structure upgrade, bugs fix...

+# When upgrading to weeklyAlarm librarie 4.0.2, you should delete backup file in your sd card to reset configuration.

 Check "Library-dependency-list.md" for all link of out side code.

   Copyright (c) 03/03/2017